 The International Criminal Law programme combines the study of theoretical aspects and foundations of International Criminal Law with its practical application, by offering a workshop in criminal tribunals and providing opportunities to engage in internships.

 Amsterdam Law School students and Columbia Law School students complete the programme as a group, spending the first semester at the Amsterdam Law School and the second at Columbia Law School.
 The programme consists of both compulsory and elective courses.

-In November 2018 you will find a link here to Columbia Law School for up-to-date information regarding its courses.
+In November 2021 you will find a link here to Columbia Law School for up-to-date information regarding its courses.

 The quality of this joint LLM programme has been positively assessed by the Accreditation Organisation of The Netherlands and Flanders (NVAO).
 Upon successful completion of the programme, students will thus receive a legally accredited master's degree and the title Master of Laws (LLM).